 UE BEM DISCUSSION FROM CEPT REPORT 39

-The following is an excerpt from CEPT Report 39, Section 2.4, discussing the BEM in relation to ETSI harmonized standards.
+The following is an excerpt from CEPT Report 39 [reference], Section 2.4, discussing the BEM in relation to ETSI harmonized standards.

 Technical conditions applying to terminal equipment

 Another concern is about the management within the EU of interference between terminals.
 Since they are not included in the relevant EC decisions, CEPT assumes that these conditions have to be taken into account with care when developing harmonised standards by ETSI.
-There may be an issue because within the EU, mobile terminals are generally exempted from individual licensing and also because network operators are required to connect terminal stations having an appropriate interface and meeting the essential requirements of Article 3 of the R&TTE Directive ?? (in the context of spectrum masks, the relevant provision is Article 3.2, relating to harmful interference).
+There may be an issue because within the EU, mobile terminals are generally exempted from individual licensing and also because network operators are required to connect terminal stations having an appropriate interface and meeting the essential requirements of Article 3 of the R&TTE Directive [reference] (in the context of spectrum masks, the relevant provision is Article 3.2, relating to harmful interference).
 To ensure that interference between terminals is managed effectively it is therefore extremely important that ETSI takes account of relevant ECC work on WAPECS bands – amending their harmonised standards as necessary.
 It has to be noted that some administrations assume that interference between terminals will be successfully handled by ensuring conformity to the R&TTE Directive – if ETSI does not take this issue into account in the development of harmonised standards then this may not be a safe assumption.

 The R&TTE Directive relates to both placing equipment on the market and putting it into service.
 In the past, there has generally been a one-to-one correspondence between harmonized standard, application/technology and frequency band (i.e., one applicable harmonized standard for an application or technology in a particular frequency band), and the national measures for license exemption have almost always been based on this standard.
 In other words, the spectrum emission mask for the terminal relative to the nominal channel edge will be the same as the block edge mask relative to the block edge, or more stringent.